chaomodus/pixywerk2/READMES/METADATA.md

 :  The email of the author of this site (see above) site_root
 :  The full URL for the root of this web site used for links and whatnot, with ending slash.

+Special Keys that can be defined, these change the processing in predictable ways:

+type
+: Define that the file that this metadata is applied to as a specific type from the type mapping table.
+Useful values are `passthrough` and `templatable` with obvious outcomes. wildcard_metadata
+: Define a dictionary of file globs (patterns which match files such as `*.txt`), with the value being a dictionary of additional metadata to apply to the matched files.
+This is generally defined at the top level of the project to make certain file patterns treated as special without having to give them their own metadata.

 ## CACHING STRATEGY ##